 The high-flying dunker nicknamed 'Sky' who electrified Madison Square Garden and won an NBA Slam Dunk Contest.

-Kenny Walker's journey from rural Georgia to the bright lights of New York City is a story of athletic grace under pressure.
-At the University of Kentucky, he became a fan favorite and a consensus All-American, setting the stage for his selection by the Knicks in the 1986 draft.
-In New York, his soaring leaps and powerful finishes earned him the perfect nickname 'Sky' and made him a staple of highlight reels.
-While his scoring was reliable, his 1989 Slam Dunk Contest victory, where he famously donned a Superman cape, cemented his place in basketball pop culture.
-His career, later impacted by a serious knee injury, transitioned into broadcasting, where his deep, familiar voice became a staple for Kentucky basketball fans on Lexington radio, connecting his past on the court to his life after the game.
+Kenny Walker won the 1989 NBA Slam Dunk Contest by donning a Superman cape and soaring for a powerful finish.
+At the University of Kentucky, he became a consensus All-American, setting the stage for his selection by the New York Knicks in the 1986 draft.
+His soaring leaps and powerful finishes earned him the nickname 'Sky' and made him a highlight reel staple.
+A serious knee injury cut his playing career short, but Walker transitioned into broadcasting, his deep voice becoming a staple for Kentucky basketball fans on Lexington radio.
+He connected his past on the court to his life after the game, serving as a color commentator for Wildcats broadcasts.

 1946–1964